Oil Prices Impact on Currency Rates and Economy

-In this article we will help you understand how the oil prices impact all currencies and all economies in the world (to a varying degree, of course).
-Like all other components of economy, oil prices are difficult to predict and difficult to amount their precise impact, but learning the basics can help one make better decisions in when transferring foreign currency abroad.
+In this article, we will help you understand how the oil prices impact all currencies and all economies in the world (to a varying degree, of course).
+Like all other components of the economy, oil prices are difficult to predict and difficult to amount their precise impact, but learning the basics can help one make better decisions in when transferring foreign currency abroad.

-Major oil importing economies damaged by higher oil prices?
+Major oil-importing economies damaged by higher oil prices?